hapijs/hapi/docs/Reference.md

 Adds a new route to the server with the following options:
 - `path` - (required) the absolute path used to match incoming requests (must begin with '/').
 Incoming requests are compared to the configured paths based on the server [`router`](#server.config.router) configuration option.
-The path can include named parameters enclosed in `{}` which will be matched against litertal values in the request as described in [Path parameters](#path-parameters).
+The path can include named parameters enclosed in `{}` which will be matched against literal values in the request as described in [Path parameters](#path-parameters).
 <p></p>
 - `method` - (required) the HTTP method.
 Typically one of 'GET', 'POST', 'PUT', 'DELETE', 'OPTIONS'.
 Any HTTP method is allowed, except for 'HEAD'.
   Use `*` to match against any HTTP method (only when an exact match was not found).